TheSSaii/TheSSaii/README.md

 Junior Software Developer focused on backend and fullstack web development.

-Currently working with Java + Spring Boot ecosystems, containerized environments with Docker, relational databases, and modern JavaScript frameworks.
+Currently working with containerized environments with Docker, relational databases, and modern JavaScript frameworks.

 ---